Return to CHC Home Page

 ANGIOTENSIN CONVERTING ENZYME

 leads to superoxide formation, and with this endothelial dysfunction and immune dysregulation.
-Blockade of endothelial ACE with a fat-soluble ACE inhibitor (quinapril and ramipril but not lisinopril or enalapril), or an agent that blocks the angiotensin receptor (ARBs – angiotensin receptor blockers) will blunt superoxide formation, improve endothelial tone, and quiet down an abnormal immune response.
+Blockade of endothelial ACE with a fat-soluble ACE inhibitor (quinapril and ramipril but not lisinopril or enalapril), or an agent that blocks the angiotensin receptor (ARBs – angiotensin receptor blockers) will blunt superoxide formation, improve endothelial tone, and quiet down an abnormal vascular wall immune response.
 If your BP is at all elevated, or if you have heart failure, I will emphasize this class of drugs in your treatment (Quinapril has been shown to improve outcome in certain coronary conditions even when BP is normal).
 The use of these drugs is associated with a high benefit to risk ratio.

 Cholesterol enrichment of the endothelial cell membrane compromises endothelial function.
 High cholesterol ® endothelial dysfunction ® increased endothelial uptake and oxidation of cholesterol ® immune dysregulation ® CV disease.
 If the cholesterol is oxidized, this progression is accelerated.
 Low cholesterol is associated with a reduced risk of atherosclerosis.
 If you have atherosclerosis, lowering cholesterol (and blunting its oxidation) will be beneficial.
 Statin drugs will lower cholesterol, but that is only part of how they work.
 Statins block the cholesterol biosynthetic pathway at a step that would otherwise activate several pro-inflammatory pathways (conditions that lead to increased cholesterol production also up regulate our biochemical “fight or flight” responses).
 One of these pathways, Rho Kinase, up regulates the production of superoxide within the artery wall.
 Statins block Rho Kinase, and when Rho Kinase is up regulated (and SO levels are thus high), statin therapy will improve disordered endothelial function (why statins improve outcome in active CV disease even when cholesterol is normal).
 Conversely, when Rho Kinase is not up regulated, statin therapy has no effect on endothelial function.
 Thus the relative benefits of statin therapy rise in relation to the degree of inflammation and oxidative stress present.
 Statin therapy is more valuable to you when plaque is unstable as opposed to when plaque is stable.
 Statin therapy has some downsides (mediated via reductions in Co-Enzyme Q10, Vitamin D, and steroid hormone generation; downsides that we can measure and rectify).
 If you just experienced your third heat attack following your second bypass surgery, then statin therapy is right for you.
 Conversely, the use of statins in younger patients with uncomplicated high cholesterol probably has more long-term down side than benefit.
-Red Yeast Rice Extract (RYRE) contains several naturally occurring statin compounds, and while less powerful than statins with respect to cholesterol reduction, RYRE will provide qualitatively similar anti-inflammatory and pro-endothelial benefits.
+Red Yeast Rice Extract (RYRE) contains several naturally occurring statin compounds, and while less powerful than statins with respect to cholesterol reduction, RYRE will provide qualitatively similar anti-inflammatory and pro-endothelial benefits (we can also use Bergamot, Amla, and Delta-tocotrienols in this fashion).
 One important note, when the ADMA:Arginine ratio is elevated, statin therapy will not improve endothelial function, while arginine monotherapy, or arginine + statin therapy will.
-Remember, there is no rule that says we have to be drug only or nutritional only doctors.
-The goal of this practice is to integrate the best of pharmacologic/invasive cardiology with the principles of nutritional/detoxification medicine to obtain the best outcomes for our patients!
+Remember, there is no rule that says we have to be drug only or nutritional only doctors and patients.
+The goal of this practice is to integrate the best of pharmacologic/invasive cardiology with the principles of nutritional/detoxification medicine to obtain the best outcomes for you!

 Our approach to your endothelial status will be tailored to your risk factor and